Blue badge expiry and application processing time

 - this does not apply to private parking eg in hospitals, shopping centres, retail parks or supermarkets

 Due to the demands COVID-19 has placed on our resources, applications can take up to 12 weeks to process.
 We are unable to check more recent requests.
-If your enquiry is urgent please call 0114 273 4567 to speak to an advisor.
+If you require any further information please call 0114 273 4567 to speak with an advisor.

 The Blue Badge scheme helps you park closer to your destination if you have a disability or health condition that affects your mobility or you care for a child with a health condition.

 If your application is successful there is a cost of £10 for the badge.
 We are no longer accepting cheques or postal orders as a form of payment.
 We will contact you for payment over the phone if your application is successful.